Thank you for following our remodel of The Ritter House, a circa 1920 historic home in the Eastside neighborhood of Fort Collins.

 HISTORY of HOMEOWNERS

 It’s hard to imagine this established city block as the rural property it was more than 100 years ago.
 In 1905, Professor C.P.
-Gillette, an entomologist at Colorado Agricultural College (now Colorado State University), purchased a section of land across the street from College-owned cornfields to subdivide.
+Gillette, an entomologist at Colorado Agricultural and Mechanical College (now Colorado State University), purchased a section of land across the street from College-owned cornfields to subdivide.
 Known at first as Gillette’s Subdivision, the professor built his home on one of the lots and sold parcels of Block 179 to his colleagues at the College.
 According to historians, “The block became known as ‘Professors Row’ because so many of the houses were owned and occupied by people affiliated with the College.”

 The Ritter House, however, was not occupied by a college professor.